Darren50/Locked-In/README.md

 ### Hardware Required

 ### If you do not have any/all the required hardware, please refer to our video to see the bot 😃
+### Alternatively,  you can contact us via Telegram if you would like to see a live video demo!

 - Raspberry Pi 5
 - Waveshare 2.8" LCD (A) HAT (ILI9341, 320x240)